1. What is the SHIFT Architecture Challenge?

 Submissions will be evaluated for their ability to capture the public imagination and inspire new ways of thinking.
 The jury will review the submissions for clarity, excellence and quality of presentation in regard to five main criteria: innovation, social responsibility, inspiration, inclusivity, and holistic approach.

 8. Who selects the SHIFT submissions?

 The 2023 jury will include a diverse mix of professionals, ranging from practitioners and academics to students, policy-makers, and subject matter experts that reflect the OAA’s commitment to Equity, Diversity and Inclusion.

 The deadline for all submissions has been extended until Monday, January 16, 2023.

 10. What happens if my submission is chosen?

 With the goal of increasing public dialogue, the chosen submissions will form the basis for a broader conversation on the issue promoted by the OAA, including exhibits, presentations, and publications.

-For the 2019 edition, this included a book publication, a website, and media outreach as well as speaking events in Quebec City and Toronto.
-For 2021, new opportunities for media interviews, blogs, and publications will be assessed, as will targeting specific audiences and engaging in social community issues where the SHIFT ideas are applicable.
-Events are being planned for both Niagara Falls at the OAA Annual Conference as well as in Toronto.
+For the 2021 edition, this included a book publication and media outreach as well as virtual speaking events in Toronto.
+For 2023, new opportunities for media interviews, blogs, and publications will be assessed, as will targeting specific audiences and engaging in social community issues where the SHIFT ideas are applicable.
+Events are being planned for the OAA Annual Conference in Sudbury, as well as for Toronto later that year.

 11. Does SHIFT replace the OAA Design Excellence Awards?